Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Introduction

 The main contribution of this paper is an empirical study of the application of an academic fuzzer in a real industrial setting, targeting the domain of large scale microservice architectures, including how software engineers would integrate such fuzzers in their development processes.
+The study reports on our experience of two user studies conducted with our industrial partner Meituan in assessing the usability and effectiveness of our academic fuzzer in an industrial setting, investigating the adoption of our fuzzer in industrial practices, and identifying important challenges existing in this industrial context.
+A third study was carried out outside of our industrial partner aimed at generalizing our finding to other enterprises.

-Furthermore, the questions in our interviews/questionnaire are a superset of an existing study in the unit testing domain, which enable us to do some forms of meta-analysis.
-The evaluation of scientific research in actual industrial settings, albeit in a single company, is an essential step toward addressing the significant gap between research and practice.
+We believe that the evaluation of scientific research in actual industrial settings, albeit in a single company, is an essential step toward addressing the significant gap between research and practice.
+However, we do acknowledge that this is a very controversial statement in the Software Engineering Research community.
 On the one hand, research work only evaluated in the lab might rely on assumptions that might not hold true in practice.
-On the other hand, industry-relevant research with collaborations with industry partners take a massive amount of time, and it is rare that this kind of work involve more than 1 or 2 industrial case studies at a time, which can lead to less generalizable results.
+On the other hand, industry-relevant research with collaborations with industry partners take a massive amount of time~\cite{davis2023s}, and it seems quite rare that this kind of work involve more than one industrial partner at a time~\cite{ko2015practical}.
+This can lead to less generalizable results.
 Both kinds of studies are important, but, considering the current trends in Software Engineering research, \emph{``Generalizability is overrated''}~\cite{briand2017case}.
+There is a large body of scientific work in designing novel fuzzing techniques, but their application by actual practitioners in industry is a software engineering aspect that is not widely investigated~\cite{nourry2023human}.

 The paper is organized as follows.
-We discuss related work in Section~\ref{sec:related} and introduce \evo, a fuzzer we employ in this empirical study, in Section~\ref{sec:evomaster}.
+We introduce background information in Section~\ref{sec:back}, and discuss related work in Section~\ref{sec:related}.
 Section~\ref{sec:design} presents our design of the empirical study followed by experimental results discussion in Section~\ref{sec:results}.
-Lessons learned and common challenges are summarized in Section~\ref{sec:lessons} and Section~\ref{sec:common}, respectively.
+Lessons learned and common challenges are summarized in Section~\ref{sec:lessons}.
 We clarify threats to validity in Section~\ref{sec:threats} and conclude the paper in Section~\ref{sec:conclude}.